Max Wolf Valerio: Early life and education

 Valerio has researched his heritage and inferred that a significant number of his paternal ancestors were crypto-Jews who had become conversos but secretly handed on Sephardic Jewish traditions.
 Valerio is a Treaty Indian and also enrolled in the Kainai Band (Blood Band), Treaty 7, in Alberta Canada.
-His mother (née Shade) is from the Kainai Reserve, AKA the Blood Reserve.
+His mother (née Shade) is from the Kainai Reserve, also known as the Blood Reserve.
 The Kainai are members of the Blackfoot Confederacy.

-Valerio's father was in the United States Army for 20 years, which caused them to move frequently in the United States and Europe.
-Max was born in a US Army hospital in Heidelberg, Germany.
-Valerio lived in many US states including Maryland, Washington, California, Kansas, Oklahoma, and Colorado, as well as in Canada, and again in Germany as a child and teenager.
+As a child and teenager, Valerio lived in US states including Maryland, Washington, California, Kansas, Oklahoma, and Colorado, as well as in Canada and Germany.